Autumn Cauliflower Recipe by DerKern

 Cauliflower Heart with Romesco Sauce

 September brings cold, crisp mornings and sunny afternoons.
 Autumn is coming.
 As August ends, it’s the perfect time to start harvesting cauliflower.
-Douglas McMaster recommends preparing this seasonal veg with a Romesco sauce.
-And we agree, this recipe is perfect for those chilly evenings, sat around a table with your family, or snuggled up on the sofa under a blanket.
+Douglas McMaster recommends preparing this seasonal veg with a Romesco sauce in this delicious Der Kern recipe.
+And we agree, this dish is perfect for those chilly evenings, sat around a table with your family, or snuggled up on the sofa under a blanket.
 With cauliflower being so versatile, it would be a shame to miss out on such an affordable and local British vegetable.

 Cauliflower Heart with Romesco Sauce and Basil Dressing

 Der Kern Recipe – Douglas McMaster Executive Chef and part of Miele’s ‘Perfection Series’